Malfoy/BGREAT/README.md

 The other integers are the unitig numbers in the order they appear in the read, the minus sign mean that the reverse complement of the unitig should be used.

-You can give multiple fasta file in input by separating the file names with a coma

-	$./bgreat reads.fa,reads2.fa 4 unitig.dot